Skip to content

 .withString('query', 'The natural language search term')

-.withOptionalNumber('limit', 'Maximum number of results to return')
+.withOptionalNumber('limit', 'Maximum results to return')

 .withOptionalEnum('priority', ['high', 'low', 'medium'] as const, 'Filter by priority')

-.withOptionalArray('tags', 'string', 'Filter items by tags')
+.withOptionalArray('tags', 'string', 'Filter by tags')

-.withOptionalBoolean('active_only', 'Only search active items')
+.withOptionalBoolean('active_only', 'Only active items')

 .handle(async (input, ctx) => {